Halford Capital

 Timeline60-90 days typical

-The 504 structure splits the financing three ways: a conventional lender covers 50% (first lien), a Certified Development Company (CDC) covers up to 40% (second lien, SBA-guaranteed), and the borrower puts down 10%.
-This structure gives the conventional lender a conservative first-position loan, which is why banks are willing to participate at favorable rates.
+The 504 structure splits the financing three ways: a conventional lender covers 50% (first lien), a Certified Development Company (CDC) covers up to 40% (second lien, SBA-guaranteed), and you put down as little as 5% on qualifying deals.
+The bank gets a conservative first-position loan, which is why they are willing to participate at favorable rates.

 SBA 7(a) Loans for Real Estate

-The SBA 7(a) program can also be used for commercial real estate, with up to $5 million in financing and terms up to 25 years.
-The advantage over 504 is flexibility: 7(a) funds can be used for working capital alongside the property purchase, and the process is often faster.
+The SBA 7(a) program also works for commercial real estate, with up to $5 million in financing and terms up to 25 years.
+The advantage over 504 is flexibility: you can bundle working capital with the property purchase, and the process is often faster.

-However, rates are typically variable (prime + spread), and the total loan amount is capped at $5 million compared to the 504's ability to finance larger total project costs.
+The downside is that rates are typically variable (prime + spread), and the total loan amount caps at $5 million compared to the 504's ability to finance larger total project costs.

 Conventional Commercial Mortgages

-Traditional bank financing for commercial real estate, without SBA involvement.
-These loans are faster to close (30-45 days), have fewer restrictions, and work for both owner-occupied and investment properties.
+Traditional bank financing without SBA involvement.
+These loans close faster (30-45 days), have fewer restrictions, and work for both owner-occupied and investment properties.

 FeatureConventional CRE